There's a scary stat that you should know as an online business owner:

 - Checking with your employees

 What can an urban legend of a statistic teach you?
-Well, it can teach you to prioritize your revenue and the ways you stretch it.
+Well, it can teach you to prioritize your revenue and learn ways you stretch it.
 It can teach you to stay aware of the many questions you should ask in your business.
-It can prepare you for the worst.
+And it can prepare you for the worst.

 Remember, to maximize cash flow, you can: